CINievas/real-time-loss-tools/README.md

 - `General description: ...`: The `description_general` entered by the user in the `config.yml` file.
+- `Running with state-dependent fragility models` or `Running with state-independent fragility models`: The `state-dependent` message is shown when `state_dependent_fragilities` in the `config.yml` file is set to True by the user, while the `state-independent` counterpart is shown when `state_dependent_fragilities` in the `config.yml` file is set to False.
+The code does not actually check if the fragility model inside `fragility_model.xml` is state-dependent or state- independent.
 - `/my/local/path/run_03_a is path in config file`: The `main_path` entered by the user in the `config.yml` file.
 - `/my/local/path/run_03_a is current path`: Path from which the job is being run.
 This path